ValveSoftware/steam-runtime/README.md

 [http://en.wikipedia.org/wiki/Chroot](http://en.wikipedia.org/wiki/Chroot "")

 All processes that run within the root run relative to that rooted environment.
 It is possible to install a differently versioned distribution within a root, than the native distribution.
 For example, it is possible to install an Ubuntu 12.04 chroot environment on an Ubuntu 14.04 system.
-Tools and utilities for building apps can be installed in the root using standard package management tools, as as far as the tool is concerned, it is running in a native Linux environment.
+Tools and utilities for building apps can be installed in the root using standard package management tools, since from the tool's perspective it is running in a native Linux environment.
 This makes it well suited for an SDK environment.

 Steam-runtime Repository
 ------------------------

 The Steam-runtime SDK relies on an APT repository that Valve has created that holds the packages contained within the steam-runtime.
-A single package, steamrt-dev, lists all the steam-runtime -dev packages as dependencies.
-Conceptually, a base chroot environment is created in the traditional way using debootstrap, steamrt-dev is then installed into this, and then a set of commonly used compilers and build tools is installed.
+A single package, steamrt-dev, lists all the steam-runtime development packages (i.e. packages that contain headers and files required to build software with those libraries, and whose names end in -dev) as dependencies.
+Conceptually, a base chroot environment is created in the traditional way using debootstrap, steamrt-dev is then installed into this, and then a set of commonly used compilers and build tools are installed.
 It is expected that after this script sets the environment up, developers may want to install other packages / tools they may need into the chroot environment.
+If any of these packages contain runtime dependencies, then you will have to make sure to satisfy these yourself, as only the runtime dependencies of the steamrt-dev packages are included in the steam-runtime.

 Installation
 ------------